 Monitoring vital signs during procedure

-In some rural and underserved areas, nurse anesthetists are the main providers of anesthesia.
+In many areas, nurse anesthetists are the main providers of anesthesia.
 Certified registered nurse anesthetists can work in a wide variety of settings including hospitals, surgical centers, outpatient care centers, offices of dentists or plastic surgeons, U.S. military medical facilities, and more.

 The demand for nurse anesthetists is expected to grow 26% by 2028, much faster than average job growth.
 The field is seeing high demand as medical practices advance and more surgical and pain management options become available.
 There is also a nursing shortage around the country, meaning highly trained nurses like nurse anesthetists are difficult to come by.